Welcome To Keen On Yoga

-I moved back to my home town of Adelaide and became a wife and mother of two beautiful boys.
+My husband and I moved back to our home town of Adelaide and I became a mother of two beautiful boys.
 I graduated from Yoga Spirit Studios Teacher Training Course as a qualified Yoga Instructor and am a member of the Yoga Australia.
-I am currently teaching yoga classes in the town of Bridgewater in the beautiful Adelaide Hills, South Australia.
+I am currently teaching yoga classes in the town of Bridgewater in the beautiful Adelaide Hills.

 I became engaged in yoga because of the physical, emotional and spiritual challenges that it brings into my life.
 I particularly felt the benefits of yoga during my pregnancies and the practice also helped me recover from old sports injuries.
 I enjoy bringing yoga to the work place as I remember the benefits it gave me when I worked in a corporate environment.
 I would encourage all to follow their hearts and introduce yoga in some form to their life, to bring the balance so necessary in day to day living.

 Annette has been a Chiropractor for over 30 years and has studied mind/body medicine through Chiropractic kineasiology.

 Practising yoga for over 20 years Annette understands yoga’s benefits for not only increasing and maintaining the body’s strength, balance and flexibility but also that a regular practise of yoga helps to create balance in our busy lives by connecting within, creating a body awareness and inner calm.

 Annette has also gained ‘Perfect Health’ Certification through the Chopra University which enables her to share information on living a balanced Ayurvedic lifestyle and also has a special interest in Chakras and their correlation in both Eastern and Western medicine.